mdabbagh88/PyMuPDF-optional-material/utility/python++.rst

 How to invoke
 -------------

-In order to perform a PyMuPDF setup execute the following command in your PyFitz directory:
+In order to perform a PyMuPDF setup execute the following in the command prompt of your PyFitz directory:

 ``python++ setup.py install``